mbernr/qcl-solver/README.md

 ### Comparing two formulas

-Whenever two formulas are required as input, they should be described by the predicates *formula1* and *formula2*.
-For example, and input file for two formulas could look like this:
+Whenever two formulas are required as input, they should be described by the predicates *formula1* and *formula2*:

 ```
 formula1(